 The Austin real estate market is also bursting at the seams.
 Like many other cities around the country, demand for housing is rising as people move in from other states and the economy recovers from the pandemic shutdown.
 Add low mortgage interest rates, and Austin is experiencing a seller’s market as inventory tightens.

 Home values have been growing for years, but the recent surge has been staggering.
-According to the
+According to the Austin Board of REALTORS, the median home price hit an all-time high of $465,000 in May.

 Driving the surge are employees from big tech companies like Oracle, Google, and Tesla who are relocating here to enjoy the state’s business-friendly atmosphere.